Notice of Pre-AIA or AIA Status

 FIG. 8 of Tudorica discloses a wavelength conversion device comprising: an LED chip; a PCB solder mask (36) defining an opening at least partially encompassing the LED chip [0091]; and a lens, filled with wavelength conversion material including phosphor particles [0037], optically coupled with the LED chip.

-Tudorica is silent with respect to the wavelength conversion material “including phosphor particles, emulsifier particles, and lens shaping particles each immersed within the lens, wherein the emulsifier particles comprise a first hydrophobic compound and the lens shaping particles comprise a second compound different from the first compound, and wherein the first compound defines a first weight percent by mass of lens and the second compound defines a second weight percent by mass of lens, and wherein the second weight is greater than the first weight”.
+Tudorica is silent with respect to “a silicone-based lens” including phosphor particles, emulsifier particles, and lens shaping particles each immersed within the silicone-based lens, wherein the emulsifier particles comprise a first hydrophobic compound and the lens shaping particles comprise a second compound different from the first hydrophobic compound, wherein the second compound forming the lens shaping particles comprise one or more of hydrophobic fumed silica, wherein the first hydrophobic compound defines a first weight percent by mass of lens and the second compound defines a second weight percent by mass of the silicone-based lens, and wherein the second weight percent is greater than the first weight percent”.

-Kida discloses a similar wavelength conversion device, comprising phosphor particles, emulsifier particles, and lens shaping particles each immersed within the lens (Abstract), wherein the emulsifier particles comprise a first hydrophobic compound (MgO) and the lens shaping particles comprise a second compound (SiO2) different from the first compound, and wherein the first hydrophobic compound defines a first weight percent by mass of lens and the second compound defines a second weight percent (40-60%) by mass of lens, and wherein the second weight is greater than the first weight (0-45%).
+FIG. 9 of Anxu discloses a similar wavelength conversion device, comprising a silicone-based lens (103) optically coupled with the LED chip (102) and including phosphor particles, emulsifier particles, and lens shaping particles each immersed within the silicone-based lens, wherein the emulsifier particles comprise a first hydrophobic compound (TiO2) and the lens shaping particles comprise a second compound different from the first hydrophobic compound, wherein the second compound forming the lens shaping particles comprise one or more of hydrophobic fumed silica, wherein the first hydrophobic compound defines a first weight percent (23 wt%) by mass of lens and the second compound defines a second weight percent (9 wt%) by mass of the silicone-based lens, and wherein the second weight percent is greater than the first weight percent.

 Furthermore, said weight percent by mass is related to the moisture resistance and emission intensity.
 Therefore, said percent is considered to be a result effective variable.
 The claim to a specific percent therefore constitutes an optimization of ranges.
 In re Huang, 100 F.3d 135, 40 USPQ2d 1685, 1688 (Fed.
 Cir.
 1996).
 It would have been obvious to one of ordinary skill in the art at the time of the invention to use the parameters as claimed, since it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges involves only routine skill in the art (MPEP 2144.05).